RenderKit/oidn/README.md

 learn (the base learning rate) and when it starts to diverge (the maximum learning rate).

-During training some statistics are logged (e.g. training and validation losses, learning rate) at a specified frequency (`--log_steps` option), which can be later visualized with TensorBoard by running the `visualize.py` script, e.g.:
+The model is evaluated with the validation dataset at regular intervals (`--valid_epochs` option), and checkpoints are also regularly created (`--save_epochs` option) to save training progress.
+Also, some statistics are logged (e.g. training and validation losses, learning rate) at a specified frequency (`--log_steps` option), which can be later visualized with TensorBoard by running the `visualize.py` script, e.g.:

 ``` console
 ./visualize.py --result rt_hdr_alb